diganthp/pi-vision/README.md

 * python openCV
 * pillow
 * tensorflow (tensorflow 1.1 above recommended)
-* python 3.4 (This version of python is recommended since there is no support for tensorflow 1.1 for python 3.5 or python 3.6)
+* python 3.4 (This version of python is recommended since there is no support for tensor flow 1.1 for python 3.5 or python 3.6)
 * Google Assistant Installation on Raspberry Pi.
 Installation of the Google Assistant can be at [Google Developers - Installation of the Google Assistant on Raspberry Pi 3](https://developers.google.com/assistant/sdk/guides/library/python/)

 ### Hardware Requirements:
 * Raspberry Pi 3B.
 * LED.
 * Push Button.
-* Earphones/Headphones with 3.5mm jack (The bluetooth on the Pi 3B does'nt support audio files).
+* Earphones/Headphones with 3.5mm jack (The Bluetooth on the Pi 3B doesn't support audio files).
 * Power Bank (Recommended above 5000 mAh).
 * Mini USB Microphone.
 * SD card.
-(Recommended 8gb class 10 sd card)
+(Recommended 8gb class 10 SD card)
-* Pi Camera v2.1 (alternatively USB webcamera can also be used).
+* Pi Camera v2.1 (alternatively USB Web Camera can also be used).
 * Mini Haptic Motor.
-* Mini Cooling fan (Raspberry Pi 3B on load touches temparatures > 90 degree Celsius.
+* Mini Cooling fan (Raspberry Pi 3B on load touches temperature > 90 degree Celsius.
 Hence, it needs constant cooling).

 **All products except the Mini Haptic Motor can be brought using [Amazon.com](https://www.amazon.com) or [Amazon.in](https://www.amazon.in)**